Dimash Qudaibergen: Education

 At the age of five, he began taking violin and singing lessons at the children's studio of the Aktobe Music College, where he would later attend, accompanied by his grandmother Miua.
 He has expressed gratitude to his early teachers and to his grandmother, who took him to his lessons every day despite the pain in her legs.
 Dimash first sang on stage the same year, at the age of five.
 He later attended Gymnasium No. 32 in Aktobe.
 Dimash completed a Broadway Musical master class in 2009.

-In 2014, he graduated in Classical Music with a specialization in voice (Bel Canto) from the Akhmet Zhubanov Aktobe Music Faculty Aktobe and began his studies in Contemporary Music (jazz, pop) in the Kazakh National University of Arts in Astana, where he graduated with a major in Voice on 27 June 2018.
+In 2014, he graduated in Classical Music with a specialization in voice (Bel Canto) from the Akhmet Zhubanov Aktobe Music College Aktobe and began his studies in Contemporary Music (jazz, pop) in the Kazakh National University of Arts in Astana, where he graduated with a major in Voice on 27 June 2018.

 On 18 June 2020, he graduated from the same university with a master's degree in Composition by defending his master's thesis with a perfect score and received a recommendation for admission to doctoral studies in music.

 In December 2022, Dimash became the owner of the Bolashak International Scholarship.

+On 18 December 2025, Qudaibergen was awarded the title of the Honorary Professor at the Kazakh National Medical University.
+He is only the second person to receive this honour.